 src/api-umbrella/admin-ui: The admin user interface which utilizes the administrative APIs provided by the web-app.

 src/api-umbrella/proxy: The custom reverse proxy where API requests are validated before being allowed to the underlying API backend.

-src/api-umbrella/web-app: Provides the admin tool and APIs.
+src/api-umbrella/web-app: Provides the public and administrative APIs.

 test: Proxy tests and integration tests for the entire API Umbrella stack.